0xacx/chatGPT-shell-cli/README.md

   - Download the `chatgpt.sh` file in a directory you want
   - Add the path of `chatgpt.sh` to your `$PATH`.
 You do that by adding this line to your shell profile: `export PATH=$PATH:/path/to/chatgpt.sh`
   - Add the OpenAI API token to your shell profile by adding this line `export OPENAI_TOKEN=your_token_here`
+  - If you are using iTerm and want to view images in terminal, install [imgcat](https://iterm2.com/utilities/imgcat)

 ## Usage